flathub/org.DolphinEmu.dolphin-emu/README.md

 This method gives the most accurate results, including audio support on the controller, but has two main drawbacks:

-- requires a custom udev rule
+- Requires a custom udev rule
-- hardware compatibility is limited to a few models.
+- Hardware compatibility is limited to a few models.

 There's no practical way of installing a udev rule from within a flatpak (at least not without going against flathub rules), so the user must do this manually.